SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/handling_null_arrays.md

 # Moral of the story:

 1. Always check an array is NOT null before accessing its length, and,
-2. Always check the index is within bounds before accessing an item at that index
+2. Always check the index is within bounds before accessing an item at that index (our loop expressions are doing that in the above examples).